swirlds-ryan/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 ### Write the smart contract

-An almost-complete smart contract has already been prepared for you, and you will only need to make one modification (outlined below) for it to compile successfully.
+An almost-complete smart contract has already been prepared for you, `my_contract.sol`.
+You will only need to make one modification (outlined below) for it to compile successfully.

 #### Step 1: Get name stored in mapping